 A: First, ask the college if the deposit can be waived, reduced or can be set up on a payment plan.
 If it cannot be waived, then you should pay the college deposit as soon as it is due.
 Your school will apply this deposit to your first term billed charges.
 The Cooke Foundation will consider all charges that are included on your first term bill, including charges that your school may consider already paid by your deposit.
 This will result in a credit/ overpayment on your account for the amount of the deposit.
-After your school deposits the Cooke Foundation scholarship payment and all other forms of your financial aid to your account, these funds will cover your deposit along with your living expense and book stipends.
+After your school deposits the Cooke Foundation scholarship payment and all other forms of your financial aid to your account, these funds will cover your deposit along with your living expense and book allowance.
 Usually the deposit is included as a credit on the fall billing statement but, if it is not included, you may need to provide additional documentation.
-If you have specific questions regarding the deposit, please contact Cooke Foundation finances staff at finances@jkcf.org.
+If you have specific questions regarding the deposit, please contact Cooke Foundation finances staff by submitting a Finance-Related communication via CAP or sending an email to finances@jkcf.org.

-Q: What is the stipend and how do I obtain it?
+Q: What are non-billed allowances and how do I obtain funds for them?

-A: The stipend portion of your award payment is meant to cover expenses not paid for through direct billing from your institution (direct billed items include tuition, fees and on-campus room and board).
-Generally, when your institution receives our award check, the financial aid staff processes the payment and works with the bursar to provide you your stipend, if you should receive one.
-You will be contacted by your institution's financial aid office or bursar's office with instructions on how to obtain your stipend.
-Often stipends are deposited directly into a checking account (if you provided the institution information to complete direct deposits) or are disbursed through a check.
+A: The non-billed allowance portion of your award payment (typically referred to as a stipend) is meant to cover expenses not paid for through direct billing from your institution (direct billed items include tuition, fees and on-campus room and board).
+Generally, when your institution receives our award check, the financial aid staff processes the payment and works with the bursar to provide you the funds for your non-billed allowances.
+You will be contacted by your institution's financial aid office or bursar's office with instructions on how to obtain these funds.
+Often the funds for non-billed allowances are deposited directly into a checking account (if you provided the institution information to complete direct deposits) or are disbursed through a check.